shmuelhonig/Smithsonian_National_Mall/README.md

 # Usage

 Open the index.html file in a browser window.
-When loading this app, please use your own Google Maps and FourSquare API keys.
-Thank you!
+When loading this app, each user will need to supply his or her own Google Maps and FourSquare API keys.